 The panel of experts for this Webinar will included Julie Kilgore (Chair of ASTM E1527 Task Group and President of Wasatch Environmental), joined by Chris McCormack and Paul Zovic.
 Chris McCormack is an attorney with Pullman & Comley, serves on the ASTM E50 Executive Committee, and is chair of the task group responsible for the Phase 2 Environmental Site Assessment standard practice E1903.
 Paul Zovic is a principal of Endpoint Solutions based out of Wisconsin, serves on the ASTM E1527 and E1903 task groups, and has been commissioned by ASTM for over 20 years to provide ASTM training for Phase I and Phase II environmental site assessments.

 On December 30, 2013, the EPA amended in the Federal Register its AAI rule to reference ASTM E 1527-13 Standard Practice for Environmental Site Assessments, Phase I Environmental Site Assessment Process and makes clear that persons conducting AAL inquiries may use the procedures included in the standard to comply with the AAI Rule as of December 30, 2013.

 Julie Kilgore, Chairman of ASTM Committee E50 on Environmental Assessment, Risk Management and Corrective Action, discusses the Strategies for Implementing ASTM 1527-13.

 Join us for a Free lunch with Julie Kilgore, where she will review the ASTM E1527 Phase I ESA process for commercial property transactions.
-Julie will highlight key components of the current standard practice, and will provide some insight regarding possible revisions expected in 2021.
-Where?
-Barnes and Thornburg One… Read more
+Julie will highlight key components of the current standard practice and will provide some insight regarding possible revisions expected in 2021.
+When: Thu, January 30, 2020… Read more